netrisai/docs/installing-netris-controller.rst

 In this example I am running my Netris controller on an AWS hosted virtual machine (EC2) which has got  a public IP address 54.219.211.71.
 While it is OK for users and nodes to refer to the Netris Controller through an IP address, I like using a DNS record (this way it will be easier to potentially move Netris Controller somewhere with a different IP address).

-I’m using Cloudflare to create this “example-netris-controller.netris.dev” DNS record to point to the public IP address of my EC2 : 54.219.211.71.
+I'm using Cloudflare to create this “example-netris-controller.netris.dev” DNS record to point to the public IP address of my EC2 : 54.219.211.71.

 .. image:: images/cloudflare-dns-record.png
     :align: center